crcovar/dynapagin/README.md

 dynapagin
 =========

 A jQuery plugin for managing client-side pagination.
-Includes Stylesheet for basic styling, and is completely compatible with Boostrap 3's pagination component.
+Includes a stylesheet for basic styling, and is completely compatible with Boostrap 3's pagination component.